Current Interns

 Summer 2024

-Natalie Dolenga | Syracuse University, International Relations, BA`24
+Natalie Dolenga | Syracuse University, International Relations, Spanish, BA`24

 “My summer internship with the Rumi Forum afforded me invaluable opportunities to explore my interests, hone my research skills, and learn to produce academic writing.
 The research process, assisted consistently by constructive feedback and guiding resources from Rumi Forum, challenged me to think critically and creatively to tackle complex international relationships to produce new and authentic work.
 I am incredibly grateful for the chance to expand my knowledge of interfaith dialogue and its intersection with my other areas of interest.
 I highly recommend the Rumi Forum internship program for those seeking research experience in a supportive yet self-directed environment.”

-Joon Park | The George Washington University, International Affairs and Finance, BA`26
+Joon Park | The George Washington University, International Affairs and Finance, Economics, BS`26

 “Echoes of the Past: The Rise of Right-Wing Populism in Europe in the Early 20th Century and Today“